scality/Zenko-RFCs/docs/design/crr-metrics.md

     Prometheus-->>proc: Scrape metrics
 ```

-## Metrics
+### Metrics

 | Name | Help | Type |
 | ---- | ---- | ---- |
-replication_populator_messages | Total number of kakfa messages produced by the queue populator | Counter
-replication_populator_objects | Total objects queued for replication | Counter
-replication_populator_bytes | Total number of bytes queued for replication not including metadata | Counter
-replication_processor_messages | Total number of kakfa messages consumed by the queue processor | Counter
-replication_processor_objects | Number of objects replicated | Counter
-replication_processor_bytes | Number of bytes replicated not including metadata | Counter
-replication_processor_elapsed_seconds | Replication jobs elapsed time in seconds | Histogram
-replication_status_processor_objects | Number of objects updated | Counter
+replication_objects_status_changed | Number of objects updated | Counter

-The difference between processor objects and queued objects is the current number of waiting objects.
-The difference between processor bytes and queued bytes is the current amount of bytes waiting to replicate.

-## Labels
+### Labels

 | Name | Description |
 | ---- | ----------- |
+serviceName | Name of the service where metrics are coming from, used to distinguish general metrics
-origin | What method began the replication
+origin | What method began the action we are doing
-raftId | Which raft logs the populator is connected to
-partition | Which Kafka partition the event comes from or is going to
-sourceLocation | Which location our data replication is coming from, part of configuration
-sourceLocationType | Type of location our replication is coming from, such as AWS or Memory
-destinationLocation | Which location our data replication is going to, part of configuration
-destinationLocationType | Type of location our replication is going to, such as AWS or Memory
-kafkaStatus | Kafka execution status
+logName | What type of log reader we are reading from
-contentLengthRange | Range of sizes of content the request falls into, such as 10MB to 30MB
+logId | Unique ID of the log reader such as the raft ID.
+containerName | Name of the docker container
-replicationStatus | Result of the replication process; success or failed
+replicationStatus | Result of the replication process; success, retry, or failed

+## Global Dashboard

+### Metrics

+### Labels